 The drug of choice for treatment of CMV disease is intravenous ganciclovir, although valganciclovir may be used for CMV treatment in selected cases.

-- Ganciclovir is related to aciclovir but it is more active against cytomegalovirus.
+- Ganciclovir is related to aciclovir but it is more active against CMV.
 It is also much more toxic than aciclovir.

 - Oral ganciclovir provides much lower serum levels than intravenous, and so oral ganciclovir is mainly restricted to use as prophylaxis for CMV disease.